9 minsPublished on 6/24/2022

 Convex is a yield farming platform where liquidity providers from Curve can deposit their LP tokens to earn rewards.
 These rewards include boosted CRV tokens as well as CVX tokens.
 Users can stake these tokens to earn additional interest from the protocol.

-Start investing with MoonPay
+Start yield farming with MoonPay

-By investing in different yield farming platforms, you can earn interest and grow your crypto portfolio.
 To get started on your yield farming journey, simply buy crypto via MoonPay using a card, mobile payment method like Google Pay, or bank transfer.
+MoonPay's widget offers a fast and easy way to buy Bitcoin, Ethereum, and more than 50 other cryptocurrencies.